-- (1) Upon written notice by the City, the owner, person, or firm maintaining a sign shall remove the sign when it becomes unsafe, is in danger of falling, or it is determined by the City to be a nuisance in accordance with Dunwoody Code Ch.
-22 Nuisances, or it is deemed unsafe by the City or it is unlawfully erected in violation of any of the provisions of this chapter. - (2) The City may remove or cause to be removed the sign at the expense of the property owner or authorized agent in the event of the owner of the person or firm maintaining the sign has not complied with the terms of the notice within 30 days of the date of the notice.
-In the event of immediate danger, the City may remove the sign immediately.
+- a.
+Within 30 days of the date of written notice Upon written notice by the City, the owner, person, or firm maintaining a sign shall correct violations when it a sign becomes unsafe, is in danger of falling, or it is determined by the City to be a nuisance in accordance with Dunwoody Code Ch.
+22 Nuisances, or it is deemed unsafe by the City or it is unlawfully erected in violation of any of the provisions of this chapter.
+Necessary actions to correct violations may include, but are not limited to, require making repairs or removing the sign. - b.
+The City may remove or cause to be removed the sign at the expense of the property owner or authorized agent in the event of the owner of the person or firm maintaining the sign has not complied with the terms of the notice within 30 days of the date of the notice.
+In the event of immediate danger, the City may remove the sign immediately. - b.c.
+Sign faces must be covered or removed once thea property is vacated for 30 days.